 The law requires:

-• 100% of tips to be paid to staff in full with no deductions allowed,
+• 100% of tips to be paid to staff in full, with no deductions allowed except those required by law, such as PAYE tax and (where applicable) National Insurance contributions,

 • Payment must be distributed to staff no later than the end of the following month after the customer leaves the tip,

-• Employers must maintain clear tipping records and give staff the right to request them,
+• Employers must maintain clear tipping records for at least three years and allow workers to request them once every three months,

-• Employers to publish and communicate a tipping policy that is fair and transparent.
+• Employers to publish and communicate a tipping policy that is fair and transparent and have regard to the new Statutory Code of Practice on Fair and Transparent Distribution of Tips (approved July 2025).

 What kind of tronc scheme do I need?